Stability of Coassociative Conical Singularities: Conical singularities

-It is straightforward to see, using \eq{csasymeq}, that $\hat{C}_i$ is a tangent cone at $z_i$ in the sense of Definition \ref{tgtconedfn}.
+Using \eq{csasymeq}, one sees that $\hat{C}_i$ is a tangent cone at $z_i$ in the sense of Definition \ref{tgtconedfn}.
 Since the tangent cone has multiplicity one, \cite[Theorem 5.7]{Simon} implies that $\hat{C}_i$ is the unique tangent cone to $N$ at $z_i$.
 It is still an open question whether a general calibrated integral current has a unique tangent cone at each point.

-We conclude with a straightforward result relating to the tangent cones at singular points of CS coassociative 4-folds.
-This follows from Proposition \ref{caltgtconeprop} or, by more elementary means, from \cite[Proposition 3.6]{Lotaycs}.
+We conclude with a straightforward result which follows from Proposition \ref{caltgtconeprop} or, by more elementary means, from \cite[Proposition 3.6]{Lotaycs}.

 \begin{prop} Let $N$ be a CS coassociative 4-fold at $z_1,\ldots,z_s$ in an almost $\GG_2$ manifold.
 The tangent cones at $z_1,\ldots,z_s$ are coassociative. \end{prop}